 The endocannabinoid system (ECS) is made up of endocannabinoids and their receptors.
 These receptors are found throughout our entire body in the nervous, immune, digestive, endocrine, reproductive, and cardiovascular system.
-These receptors are built to receive cannabidiol (CBD) derived from cannabis sativa L, hemp.
+These receptors are built to receive phytocannabinoids like cannabidiol (CBD) derived from cannabis sativa L, hemp.
 The endocannabinoid system works differently in different parts of the body, but the end goal is homeostasis (internal balance).
-Your body may not produce enough natural endocannabinoids on its own, a CBD product can offer support.
+Your body may not produce enough natural endocannabinoids on its own, using phytocannabinoids in a full spectrum hemp product can offer support.

 We use hemp seed oil, instead of other carrier oils, like olive oil, because it works in conjunction with the CBD.